 - Mix the flour and salt together in a mixing bowl.

-- Mix in the oil. ½ cup of the water and mix in, adding in the last tablespoon little by little, until slightly sticky dough forms.
+- Mix in the oil.
+1/2 cup of the water and mix in, adding in the last tablespoon little by little, until slightly sticky dough forms.
 You may not need all of the last tablespoon of water.
+If you are using whole grain spelt flour you will probably need a little more.

 - Dust a work surface with more spelt flour and knead the dough until it is no longer sticky and soft, about a minute.